State and Local Policy Database

 The most recent budgets for energy efficiency programs and electricity and natural gas savings can be found in the State Spending and Savings Tables.

-Last reviewed: June 2022
+Last reviewed: November 2024

 The Efficient Use of Energy Act (EUEA), enacted in 2005, directs New Mexico's public utilities to evaluate and implement cost-effective energy efficiency and load management programs in their resource portfolios (NMSA 1978, Chapter 62 Article 17).
 Electric and natural gas utilities shall achieve savings of 5% of 2005 total retail kWh sales by 2014 and 8% of 2005 total retail kWh sales by 2020.
 This was later updated in 2019 by HB 291 to call for 5% savings relative to 2020 retail sales between 2021-2025.

-Estimated program funding must be no less than three percent and no more than five percent of blling revenues from all customers' for investor-owned electric utilities and shall not exceed 5% of total annual revenues for gas utilities.
+Estimated program funding must be no less than three percent and no more than five percent of billing revenues from all customers' for investor-owned electric utilities and shall not exceed 5% of total annual revenues for gas utilities.
 Program costs and incentives may be recovered through a tariff rider or base rates.
 Distribution cooperative utilities are to establish targets for energy efficiency and load management and implement those programs that are economically feasible and practical for their members and customers.
 Approval for energy efficiency and load management programs proposed by cooperatives are isseud by the governing body of the cooperative rather than the commission.
 (NMSA 1978, §62-17-11(A).

 Each public electric and natural gas utility must file an application every three years.
 Each public utility must file annual reports each year (17.7.2 NMAC).
 Public Service Company of New Mexico files on April 15.
 Southwestern Public Service Company files on May 15.
 El Paso Electric Company files on July 15.
 Natural gas utilities must file by July 1 of each year.
 Distribution cooperatives must file an annual report by May 1.

-Last reviewed: June 2022
+Last reviewed: November 2024

 New York is a leading state on utility-sector energy efficiency programs.
 New York’s energy efficiency programs are the result of New York Public Service Commission (PSC) cases dating back to 1996.
 Customers pay a non-bypassable system benefits charge (SBC) on their utility bills, and the SBC is applied to all customer bills whether they receive service from a local utility or from a competitive supplier; in addition, energy efficiency expenditures are eligible for cost recovery through utlity retail rates and funding for energy efficiency programs is allocated from the sale of carbon emission allowances under the Regional Greenhouse Gas Initiative (RGGI).
 These funds support a comprehensive set of energy efficiency and building electrification programs for residential, multifamily, low-income, and commercial/industrial customers, as well as research and development efforts.
 Programs are administered both by utilities and through NYSERDA's Clean Energy Fund (which encompasses the Market Development, Innovation and Research, NY-Sun, and NY Green Bank portfolios).
 In addition to the programs authorized by the Commission, two public power authorities not under the Commission’s jurisdiction, the New York Power Authority and the Long Island Power Authority, also offer energy efficiency programs to their customers.